 The bladder is a muscular organ in the pelvis that accepts urine from the kidneys, stores the urine at low pressure, & expels the urine during voluntary voiding.
 Though seemingly a simple reservoir, the bladder is a complex organ intricately connected with the brain and spinal cord with sensory, motor, and autonomic circuits.
 The muscular layer that contracts during voids ...Read more

-- How to know if you have cancer in your neck?
+- How to know when you have breast cancer?

-- How do you know if you have breast cancer yahoo?
+- How do you know if you have testicle cancer?

-- How to know if you have herpes?
+- How to know if you have skin cancer?

-- How do you know if you have cancer?
+- How do you know if you have testicular cancer?